TOAST-DOCS/Compute-Image/en/public-api.md

 1. Change the image visibility to `shared`.
 2. Register the tenant to share the image with as a member of the image.

 The shared image becomes immediately available to the target tenant, but is not displayed in the image list query.
-If you change the member status to `active` in **Shared Tenant**, the shared image can be queried.
+To retrieve shared images from a shared tenant, change the member status to `accepted` in the `shared tenant` or set `member_status` in the query parameter to `all` when retrieving the image list.

 ### Change Visibility